mohoff/TextClock/README.md

 ### Enable automatic time update

-Make sure the ntp daemon and `systemd-timesyncd` are running by checking `service status <SERVICE>`.
+Make sure the `ntp` daemon and `systemd-timesyncd` are running by checking `service status <SERVICE>`.
+Installation of these services might require reboots that brings up the daemons.

 Then, enable NTP as the time synchronization tool used by `timedatectl`